AndyRightNow/Random-Canvas-Background-Generator/README.md

 1. 'Polygonal'

     A mode to generate background with a bunch of randomly different polygons with different brightness and etc. See [Google Image - Polygonal Background](https://www.google.com/search?q=polygonal+background&newwindow=1&rlz=1C1CHWL_zh-CNCN678SG678&espv=2&biw=1366&bih=643&source=lnms&tbm=isch&sa=X&ved=0ahUKEwiWzJ_7qsHOAhVN62MKHUrJCiQQ_AUIBigB) for reference.

+1. 'OverlappedRectangles'

+    A mode to generate background with a bunch of randomly different and overlapped rectangles with different brightness.